Russian Instrument for Lunar Dust Monitoring to be Installed on Chinese Chang'e-7 Spacecraft

 The instrument will register dust particles that, on the illuminated side of the Moon, can acquire an electric charge and levitate above the satellite's surface.
 It was also installed on the crashed Luna-25 station.

-CNSA plans to land Chang'e-7 on the Moon's South Pole.
+CNSA plans to land Chang'e-7 on the South Pole of the Moon.
 The goal of the Lunar Program is to prepare for a manned landing in the 2030s, followed by the construction of the International Lunar Research Station (a joint project with Russia).

 In the summer of 2023, Roscosmos sent the Luna-25 automatic interplanetary station to Earth's satellite.
 It was launched from the Vostochny Cosmodrome.
 However, on August 20, the station entered an unplanned orbit, collided with the Moon, and crashed.